hydrosquall/SpheroTeam/readme.md

 - [Modifying Path](http://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath)
 - [Symlinks in Windows](https://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/)

-Coded for a Yale senior seminar in robotics in Spring 2017 by Cameron Yick
+Coded for a Yale seminar in Intelligent Robotics in Spring 2017 by Cameron Yick